THE CREATIVE CURRICULUM – KS1

 Little Parndon offers brilliant facilities and inspiring teaching for PE.
 Our team of specialist teachers and coaches deliver a wide range of lessons and after-school clubs for all children in Reception to year 6.
 The academy also provides the opportunity for gifted and talented pupils to represent Little Parndon in variety of tournaments and competitions.

-All pupils are encouraged to complete homework tasks, although these will vary in complexity according to the age of your child.
-Homework includes reading, practising writing and maths skills as well as projects which may be carried out over a longer period of time.
+All pupils are encouraged to complete homework tasks, although these will vary in complexity, every week we include 5 spellings and activity some of these activities are from their community values passports others may be linked to a topic within the class and will be over a couple of weeks.
+Homework may include reading, practising writing and maths skills as well as Long term homework projects which may be carried out over a longer period of time.
 Please see our Homework Policy for more detailed guidance.